-The Mine Health and Safety Council Award Scheme replaced the Chamber of Mines competition scheme in January 2000.
+The Mine Health and Safety Council Award Scheme replaced the Minerals Council of South Africa competition scheme in January 2000.
 Any operational mine in South Africa can participate in this award scheme.

 Any decision about the awards scheme is vested in the Department of Mineral Resources.
 If a participant chooses to appeal against a decision, the matter will be referred to the Mine Health and Safety Council.